-Looking as if she was about to start to cry, Mrs. Salim said, “So we get a fifth of a litre?
+Looking as if she was about to start to cry, Mrs. Salim said, “So we get a fifth of a liter?
 Down again from a quarter?
-Well, in that case please excuse me, but I’m just going home.
+Well, in that case, please excuse me, but I’m just going home.
 There’s a lot to do at home.”

 As slowly as the announcement of a defeat by Imperial Headquarters, Mrs. Salim moved towards the door.
 When she arrived at her house, she cried.